Publish Insights 30 October 2021

 Blog articles include extra sections like the home page does.
 It is possible to display products on the bottom of the article, for example.
 A cross promotion is advantageous for monetizing a website.

 Weigh how many visitors will scroll down far enough to see it.
 If they do, what is the maximum number of products they will scroll through?
-I decided to not to override the display but to limit the number of products.
+I decided not to override the display but to limit the number of products.

 Should You Be Lazy?